Service-Design-Studio/final-project-group-2-designerdz/README.md

 > These are used to install the dependencies before installing PostgreSQL

-sudo apt install wget ca-certificates wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add - sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ $(lsb_release -cs)-pgdg main" >> /etc/apt/sources.list.d/pgdg.list'
+sudo apt install wget ca-certificates wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add - <br />
+sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ $(lsb_release -cs)-pgdg main" >> /etc/apt/sources.list.d/pgdg.list' <br />

 > Installing PostgreSQL, the command installs the latest version of it

 sudo apt install postgresql postgresql-contrib

-Upon installing, the server does not automatically gets started up we can use **service postgresql status** to check.
+Upon installing, the server does not automatically gets started up we can use **service postgresql status** to check. <br />
-If it's down, run **sudo service postgresql start** to start the service.
+If it's down, run **sudo service postgresql start** to start the service. <br />
 Now you can check that port 5432 (postgreSQL server port) is online.

 ## Creating a new user role for DB
 > A super user role used to create database, manage permissions and authorization.
 Run the following commands

-sudo -u postgres createuser -s *your linux username* -P
+sudo -u postgres createuser -s *your_linux_username* -P

 Now a user is created, we can create a new DB using postgreSQL command line.
-Run: *sudo -u postgres psql* to activate it.
+Run: *sudo -u postgres psql* to activate it. <br />
-The *postgres=#* line indicates that you are a running postgrSQL console.
+The *postgres=#* line indicates that you are a running postgreSQL console.